 - Is it risky to buy random stocks?

-However, with a market ETF, the amount of stocks and shares are prepackaged in one asset.
+However, with a market ETF, the number of stocks and shares is prepackaged in one asset.
 There is only one transaction at one price.
 You don’t have to go chasing after stock prices, which can get difficult.
 With one call to your broker, you can have instant exposure to the stock market.

 As an ETF, an index is a collection of stocks as well.
 A market index is also constructed to represent the general price movement of the market it follows.
 However, it is not prepackaged like an ETF.
 You still have to buy individual stocks in what’s called a basket.
 You tell your broker to buy a basket, and he buys the individual stocks needed to fill the index basket.
 Again, that involves multiple transactions and fees, chasing stock prices, and sometimes some pretty complicated math.

 The reason ETFs were created was to make it easier to buy baskets.
-Exchange traded funds are made of the same stocks of the index they track, however, the assets in the fund are ready and waiting for your purchase.
+Exchange-traded funds are made of the same stocks of the index they track, however, the assets in the fund are ready and waiting for your purchase.
 Instead of buying the index basket, you can buy one asset that acts as the index.

 Taxes play a huge role with mutual funds as well.
 If your manager sells a stock higher than he bought it, that is a capital gain.
 Uncle Sam wants his share of that gain right away.
 And sometimes you don’t even know about it right away.
 One of the disadvantages of mutual funds is that they are not very transparent.
 You never know what’s in your fund, what trades are being made, or what are incurring capital gain taxes until you get a report.